 - Viral conjunctivitis - cold or flu-like symptoms, runny nose, fever, itchy eyes, excessive tearing

-If you or your child are experiencing these symptoms, it’s important to schedule a prompt appointment with an eye doctor, who can diagnose whether the conjunctivitis is viral, bacterial or due to allergies.
+If you or your child are experiencing these symptoms, it’s important to schedule a prompt appointment with an optometrist, who can diagnose whether the conjunctivitis is viral, bacterial or due to allergies.

-Depending on the diagnosis, your eye doctor will prescribe antibiotic eye drops or creams to treat bacterial conjunctivitis.
+Depending on the diagnosis, your optometrist will prescribe antibiotic eye drops or creams to treat bacterial conjunctivitis.
 The viral form may run its course after a few days, but cold compresses and non-prescription eye drops may provide relief.